Rachel Corrie: Early life

-Activities in the Palestinian territories
+Activities in Gaza

-While in Rafah, Corrie stood in front of armored bulldozers, in an alleged attempt to impede house demolitions which were being carried out.
-Demolitions were a common tactic employed along the security road near the border between Israel and Egypt at Rafah to uncover explosive devices and destroy tunnels used by terrorists to smuggle weapons from Egypt to Gaza.
+While in Rafah, Corrie stood in front of armored bulldozers, in an attempt to impede house demolitions which were being carried out.
 These military operations were criticized as "collective punishment" by some human rights groups.
 Israel authorities said that demolitions were necessary because "Palestinian gunmen used the structures as cover to shoot at their troops patrolling in the area, or to conceal arms-smuggling tunnels under the Gaza-Egypt border."
 Corrie was a member of a group of about eight activists from outside of the Palestinian territories who tried to prevent the Israeli army's activities by acting as human shields.

 On Corrie's first night there, she and two other ISM members set up camp inside Block J, which the ISM described as "a densely populated neighborhood along the Pink Line and frequent target of gunfire from an Israeli watchtower".
 By situating themselves visibly between the Palestinians and the Israeli snipers manning the watchtowers they hoped to discourage shooting by displaying banners stating that they were "internationals".
 When Israeli soldiers fired warning shots, Corrie and her colleagues dismantled their tent and left the area.

 Qishta, a Palestinian who worked as an interpreter, noted: "Late January and February was a very crazy time.
 There were house demolitions taking place all over the border strip and the activists had no time to do anything else."
 Qishta also stated of the ISM activists: "They were not only brave; they were crazy."
 The safety of the protestors was frequently jeopardized by these confrontations— a British participant was wounded by shrapnel while retrieving the body of a Palestinian man killed by a sniper, and an Irish ISM activist had a close encounter with an armored bulldozer.

 Palestinian militants expressed concern that the "internationals" staying in tents between the Israeli watchtowers and the residential neighborhoods would get caught in crossfire, while other residents were concerned that the activists might be spies.
 To overcome this suspicion Corrie learned a few words of Arabic and participated in a mock trial denouncing the "crimes of the Bush Administration".
 While the ISM members were eventually provided with food and housing, a letter was circulated in Rafah that cast suspicion on them.
 "Who are they?
 Why are they here?
 Who asked them to come here?"
 On the morning of Corrie's death they planned to counteract the letter's effects.
 According to one of them, "We all had a feeling that our role was too passive.
 We talked about how to engage the Israeli military."